Every restaurant wants the same thing in 2026: more customers, more often.

 Design a Simple Restaurant Loyalty Flow

-To make it effective, make rewards visible through posters, table cards, and social media.
-Make the progress easy to follow with a digital stamp card or QR-based missions.
-Offer small micro-rewards along the way, not just a big prize at the end.
+Make rewards visible through posters, table cards, and social media.
+Offer small micro-rewards along the way—not just a big prize at the end.

 Use Micro-Rewards to Keep People Engaged

-Platforms like VISU help you turn each scan into trackable engagement and rewards, so you are not guessing who your regulars are.
-You see them.
+Platforms like VISU help you turn each scan into trackable engagement and rewards.
+You're not guessing who your regulars are—you see them.

 5. Use Promotions That Actually Drive Traffic (Not Just Discounts)